 I have freedom to travel without worrying about the weight of the camera and lenses.
 Two Fujifilm camera bodies and the four lenses I own don’t weigh much or take up much space.

-I can process the photos more adventurously in Lightroom.
+I can process the photos more adventurously in Lightroom Classic.
 The sharpness of the Raw files plus the beauty of the Film Simulation settings give me a better starting point and are leading to better results.

-At the moment I have no plans to upgrade to the Fujifilm X-T2.
-It’s a better camera than the X-T1, but I don’t need those extra features.
-I’d prefer to spend the money on a good lens or a trip away somewhere.
+At the moment I have no plans to upgrade to the Fujifilm X-T4.
+It’s a better camera than the X-T1, but I’d prefer to spend the money on a new lens or a trip away somewhere.
 My next camera is likely to be a second-hand Fujifilm X-T2.

 What happened to the X-Pro 1?

 After I bought the X-T1 I stopped using the X-Pro 1.
 Plenty has been written about the merits of the designs of both cameras (the mini SLR form of the X-T1 and X-T2 versus the rangefinder design of the X-Pro1 and X-Pro 2).
 For me the design of the X-T1 works much better.
-But rather than sell the X-Pro 1 I had it converted to infrared (an article on that is coming soon).
+But rather than sell the X-Pro 1 I had it converted to infrared (click the link to learn how that went).

 The case for not changing to mirrorless